-Another method and apparatus includes obtaining travel directions based on a start point and an endpoint, comparing travel actions from the travel directions with a customization file, the customization file including at least one selected travel action and a replacement travel action, determining that at least one travel action in the travel directions is the same as the at least one selected travel action, and integrating the replacement travel action into the travel directions.
+Another method and apparatus include obtaining travel directions based on a start point and an endpoint, comparing travel actions from the travel directions with a customization file, the customization file including at least one selected travel action and a replacement travel action, determining that at least one travel action in the travel directions is the same as the at least one selected travel action, and integrating the replacement travel action into the travel directions.

 One of the things that I found interesting about this document was that it used the phrase “Travel Directions” instead of “Driving Directions.”
 It wasn’t until near the bottom of the page where the significance of this became more clear, as they noted:

-When I discussed a related patent application in Human Friendly Driving Directions From Google?
+When I discussed a related patent application in Human-Friendly Driving Directions From Google?
 I didn’t write much about the advertising aspects of it:

 In one particular embodiment, businesses are allowed to bid or otherwise pay to be included as a waypoint.

 The “cost-per-use” of a waypoint could then be an additional factor that would be considered when scoring each waypoint.